 - GPS device with extra batteries

-- Map in waterproof cover (make sure to have your pre-planned route written down)
+- Map and trip plan in waterproof cover (make sure to have your pre-planned route written down)

 Even if you are traveling with a guide or group, having your own navigation system is a must, in case you somehow managed to separate from the rest of the group.
 This compass or GPS device ensures safety and allows you to make it back to your hotel easily.

 Having something to eat and drink is essential.
 Walking through snow can be tiresome, and you may need to refuel energy after a couple of hours.
 The best foods for snowshoeing include:

 - Anything that doesn’t freeze;